Puppy shot schedule chart

 To protect your puppy from dangerous diseases, you need to do vaccinations.
 Major doses are given before 16 weeks of age, and it is crucial to follow the schedule to ensure everything works properly.

-You can find a puppy shot schedule below, and you can print it out.
+Below you’ll find a puppy shot schedule that you can print out.

 puppy shot chart printable

-As you can see, mandatory vaccines for puppies include DHPP (vaccines for distemper, adenovirus [hepatitis], parainfluenza, and parvovirus) and the rabies vaccine.
+As you can see, the mandatory vaccinations for puppies include the DHPP (distemper, adenovirus [hepatitis], parainfluenza and parvovirus vaccines) and the rabies vaccine.

 The other vaccines can be given at your discretion.
-You should carefully review the vaccine's purpose and side effects to make your decision.
+You should carefully read about the purpose and side effects of the vaccine to make your decision.
 Consider your dog's lifestyle and the area in which you live.🐶

-The AAHA recommends basic vaccines should be repeated once a year (for DHPP) and every 3 years (for rabies).
-But it’s not clear the rationale for this schedule because the vaccines provide the dog with immunity for more than 3 years, and according to some, even for life.
-Therefore, some experts do not recommend repeating the injections unnecessarily because they have side effects.
-Study this question in more detail to make a decision.
+However, the rationale for this schedule is unclear, as the vaccines provide the dog with immunity for more than 3 years, some even say for life.
+Therefore, some experts do not recommend repeating the injections unnecessarily because of side effects.
+Study this question more carefully to make a decision.

 FAQ